hsk81/protobuf-rpc-js/README.md

 #### Build:

-You need a modern Python 2 installed on you system; *plus* you need the language binding for your particular version of Python for Protocol Buffers syntax version `3`!
-Unfortunately it does not seem to be available on the [PIP] repository; therefore you have to install e.g. [python2-protobuf3] using your package manager globally.
+You need a Python 2 installed on your system; *plus* you need the language binding for your particular version of Python for Protocol Buffers syntax version `3`!
+Unfortunately, it does not seem to be available on the [PIP] repository; therefore you have to install e.g. [python2-protobuf3] using your package manager globally.
 Then you can run:

 ```bash
 cd pb-rpc-js.git && make server-py